PaulBernier/factom-identity-cli/offline-process-proposal.md

 You will also need your Factom identity information handy:

 * Your identity root chain id
-* Your server management chain id
+* Your server management subchain id
 * Your secret level 1 identity key (starts with SK1)

+The value of the Server Management Subchain ID can be found by looking at the identity root chain id in a Factom explorer: it is the value of the 3rd external id of the entry whose 2nd external id is equal to 'Register Server Management'.

 ## Steps